dddrrreee/cs240lx-24spr/labs/12-interleave-checker/README.md

 If this does not pass the code is very broken and we complain.

-Assuming a single run passes, we can can put this block of code in a loop and multiple times and should pass each time.
+Assuming a single run passes, we can can put this block of code in a loop  (as our example code in `check:check-interleave.c` does) : this is the first thing we

+and multiple times and should pass each time.
 If it does one of the routines might be non-deterministic, or `init()` might not reset the state correctly.